Origin Green Sustainability Charters

 At the core of the Origin Green programme is the Origin Green Sustainability Charter.
-Before becoming a verified member of Origin Green, a manufacturer, retailer or foodservice operator must sign up to the relevant Origin Green Charter.
+Before becoming a verified member of Origin Green, a manufacturer, retailer or foodservice operator must sign up to their relevant Origin Green Charter.
 It is worth noting that the Sustainability Charter does not apply to farmers.
 Farmers become members of Origin Green through Sustainable Assurance Schemes.

 What is the purpose of the Charter?

 The charter helps guide the development of a three-to-five year plan committing to sustainability improvements.
-All Origin Green sustainability plans are independently verified by SGS, a third party agency, and monitored on an annual basis through progress reporting which is also independently verified.
+All Origin Green sustainability plans are independently verified by Mabbett, a third-party agency, and monitored on an annual basis through progress reporting which is also independently verified by Mabbett.

-The Charter also promotes best practice in the design, implementation and reporting of environmental and other sustainability practices in the Irish food and drink industry and demonstrates the sustainability credentials of individual members.
-Bord Bia also reports on the cumulative progress of members through an annual sustainability report.
+The Charter promotes best practice in the design, implementation, and reporting of environmental and other sustainability practices in the Irish food and drink industry - it also demonstrates the sustainability credentials of individual members.
+Origin Green reports on the cumulative progress of members through an annual sustainability report.

-As part of the commitment to this charter, food and drink manufacturers must agree clear objectives across three key areas:
+As part of their commitment to this charter, food and drink manufacturers must agree to implement clear objectives across three key areas: